 In John 16:33b, Jesus says:

 “In this world, you will have trouble.
 But take heart!
 I have overcome the world.”

 He.
 Has.
 OVERCOME.
 There are no exceptions to this, not even Coronavirus.
 This is the time to figure out where your security is.
-I heard a brilliant sermon at our last church service on Sunday from Paul Cooke (link below - give it a listen!), and he asked us to consider whose hand we are holding right now.
+I heard this brilliant sermon at our last church service on Sunday from Paul Cooke ('The Gentle Servant', Isaiah 42:1- 9 - give it a listen!), and he asked us to consider whose hand we are holding right now.
 If the hand you're holding belongs to anyone other than Jesus, it will let you go.